zq99/monte_carlo_vba_trade_simulator/README.md

 Contributions are welcome, please feel free to open an issue or submit a pull request.

+The module 'Test_Module_All" contains a subroutine called "RunAllTests" which can be used to test for any breaking changes after an amendment.

 ## License

 This project is released under the MIT License.
 Please refer to the `LICENSE` file for more information.

 ## Acknowledgements

-This is an original implementation of an idea proposed by Kevin Davey.
+This is a completely original implementation of a simulation idea proposed by Kevin Davey.